pnp/powershell/documentation/Add-PnPViewsFromXML.md

 Add-PnPViewsFromXML -List "Demo List" -ViewsXML $viewsXML
 ```

-Adds a view named "Demo view" to the "Demo List" list from the XML string.
+Adds one view named "Demo view" to the "Demo List" list from the XML string.

 ### EXAMPLE 2
 ```powershell